Podlite - a lightweight markup language

 =itemN Nth-level list item

-=nested Nest block contents within the current context
+=nested Nested block contents within the current context

 =output Pre-formatted sample output